INTERVIEW: Ruben Vardanyan, ousted state minister of Nagorno-Karabakh

-The status of Nagorno-Karabakh must be settled as part of any final peace agreement between Armenia and Azerbaijan, and this will require a joint effort of Russia and the West in the United Nations Security Council (UNSC), Ruben Vardanyan, the ousted state minister of the breakaway Azerbaijan territory, told bne IntelliNews in an interview.
+The status of Nagorno-Karabakh must be settled as part of any final peace agreement between Armenia and Azerbaijan, and this will require a joint effort of Russia and the West in the United Nations Security Council (UNSC), Ruben Vardanyan, the ousted state minister of the unrecognised breakaway Azerbaijan territory, told bne IntelliNews in an interview.

 “It needs to be a joint effort of Russia and the West in the UNSC,” the Armenian-born billionaire says.
-He admitted that the “difficult relations” between East and West might obstruct this but said “in spite of differences in other areas [this could be a] good example of common ground”.
+He admits that the “difficult relations” between East and West might obstruct this but says “in spite of differences in other areas [this could be a] good example of common ground”.

-There have been indications that Armenian Prime Minister Nikol Pashinyan might be prepared to cut a separate peace deal with Azerbaijan and leave the ethnic Armenian enclave of Nagorno-Karabakh to reach its own settlement with Baku.
+There have been indications that Armenian Prime Minister Nikol Pashinyan might be prepared to cut a separate peace deal with Azerbaijan – which has held the upper hand militarily since the 2020 war – and leave the ethnic Armenian enclave of Nagorno-Karabakh to reach its own settlement with Baku.
 Vardanyan says the two disputes have to be handled as one.

 “This has to be one deal,” says Vardanyan.
 “There are so many inter-connected issues, I don’t see how they can separate this issue.”

-He also warned that any attempt by the Yerevan leadership to stop being the protector of Nagorno-Karabakh would be a big political mistake.
+He also warns that any attempt by the Yerevan leadership to stop being the protector of Nagorno-Karabakh would be a big political mistake.
 “I believe it would be the end of their political career if they do the deal with the conditions they now declare,” he says, pointing out that there is a “difference between the Armenian government and prime minister and the Armenian nation” on this.

 Pashinyan’s government has long had a frosty relationship with Vardanyan, who was close to the previous Yerevan regime, and it was clearly glad to see the back of him last month.
-When asked about his relationship with Pashinyan, Vardanyan joked, “I have no relationship with Pashinyan.”
+When asked about his relationship with Pashinyan, Vardanyan jokes, “I have no relationship with Pashinyan.”

 Putting Azerbaijan under pressure